-To assess their progress, students meet with an advisor before each registration to select classes and develop a schedule in accordance with the program's course sequence located in the catalog.
-Since several courses have prerequisite and/or corequisite requirements, students should carefully review the course descriptions located in the catalog before enrolling.
+To assess their progress, students meet with an advisor before each registration to select classes and develop a schedule per the program's course sequence in the catalog.
+Since several courses have prerequisite and/or corequisite requirements students should carefully review the course descriptions located in the catalog before enrolling.
 The College Catalog is an essential advising tool.
-It is the responsibility of each student to become thoroughly familiar with the catalog to be certain that program requirements are met.
+It is the responsibility of each student is responsible for becoming thoroughly familiar with the catalog to ensure that program requirements are met.